 Many expats also have greater cultural hurdles impeding their full integration into China, including but not limited to: Chinese fear of foreigners and entrenched racism, older children (which make transitions more difficult), children with learning needs, and the language barrier.
 As Chu points out, Chinese has over 40,000 distinct characters and can take as long as eight years to learn.
 Yet most people I know who arrive with very young children want them to become bilingual.

 There’s no question Chu’s son faces a cultural challenge in a Chinese school, but I was frustrated again by her dismissive suggestion that international schools offer a cushy escapist alternative to State schools.
-She seems unaware that many international schools in Shanghai have predominantly Chinese students (though not PRC passport holders).
+She seems unaware that many international schools in Shanghai have predominantly Chinese students (though not necessarily PRC passport holders).
 Western students who attend these international schools (like my daughter) can also struggle to adjust to a Chinese culture that is sometimes insular – devaluing peer relationships in favor of tutoring and preparation for SATs.

 Navigating a school culture where students perpetually compare grades, angst over their “low” SAT scores (1450), sometimes ingenuously promote Asian and White stereotypes, and manifest a pathological focus on prestige colleges, has jaded my teens in ways I could not have predicted.
 It certainly has not been the kumbaya international experience we naively expected.
-And just to be clear, neither of my daughters are slouchy students with slouchy American test scores – they transferred from a U.S. private school that also came with academic pressure, high standards, and too much focus on elite college admissions.
+And just to be clear, neither of my daughters are slouchy students with slouchy American test scores – they transferred from a U.S. private school that also came with academic pressure, high standards, and focus on elite college admissions.

 In Little Soldiers, the principal of one Shanghai high school tells Chu, “At least ninety percent of my students cheat.”
 It’s hard to account for this paradox in China.
 There is simultaneously a greater emphasis on hard work and a greater emphasis on cheating.
 I can relate, perhaps as well as Chu, to the ways the cultural environment, with its widespread acceptance of cheating, is a hard pill to swallow, (even inside an American school).
 When your kids have been educated in a place that pushes student honesty and academic integrity, emphasizing an honor code where serious infractions come with serious consequences, it’s not long before you start to worry they’re at a disadvantage surrounded by Chinese students.
 Alas, $500 worth of Coach handbags to bribe teachers is not an option!